daphne-eu/daphne/doc/Deploy.md

 ```

-5. Executes one request (DAPHNE script input from standard input) at a running deployed platform, using default singularity/srun configurations.
+5. Executes one request (DaphneDSL script input from standard input) at a running deployed platform, using default singularity/srun configurations.
 ```shell
 ./deploy-distributed-on-slurm.sh run
 ```